callmej0/ros2_documentation/source/Installation/_Apt-Repositories.rst

-You will need to add the ROS 2 repository to your system.
+You will need to add the ROS 2 apt repository to your system.

 First ensure that the `Ubuntu Universe repository <https://help.ubuntu.com/community/Repositories/Ubuntu>`_ is enabled.